molinfo-vienna/trialblazer/README.md

 ### As a Python library

-The library containers 2 main classes:
+The library contains 2 main classes:

 #### Trialblazer